SearchBlox-Software-Inc/product_discovery_plugin/README.md

 ## Configuration

 ### Product Discovery Collection
 - From the SearchBlox Admin Console, create a new collection of type Product Discovery.
 You can use product data in either JSON or CSV format.
+Here are sample datasets in both formats: [CSV](https://github.com/SearchBlox-Software-Inc/searchblox-screenshots/blob/b926e82dc8c17b42500c4c2ebd9f7fd309414962/dataset/ecommerce/bestbuy_seo.csv) / [JSON](https://github.com/SearchBlox-Software-Inc/searchblox-screenshots/blob/b926e82dc8c17b42500c4c2ebd9f7fd309414962/dataset/ecommerce/bestbuy_seo.json).
 - Configure the unique field for the dataset.
 If using CSV, additional configuration may be required based on the file's formatting.

 ### Plugin Configuration